avalon60/ctk_theme_builder/docs/installs-upgrades.md

 If you install into a virtual environment, the launcher or shortcut must target the command from that same environment.

+If you prefer not to deal with virtual-environment activation manually, CTk Theme Builder can also generate a convenience launcher for the current environment from:

+`Tools -> Generate Launcher`

+This writes a platform-specific launcher into:

+`~/CTkThemeBuilder/launchers`

+The generated launcher uses the interpreter from the currently running CTk Theme Builder session, so it is a practical way to create a clickable shortcut for the exact environment you are using.

 ## Wrapper Scripts As A Convenience Option

-The repository still includes these launcher scripts:
+The repository also still includes these launcher scripts:

 - `ctk_theme_builder.sh`
 - `ctk_theme_builder.bat`